md-sadik-ahmed-l/BoiGhor/README.md

 ### Server site repository: https://github.com/md-sadik-ahmed-l/BoiGhor-Server

-StudyNook is a full-stack web application where students and library users can browse, book, and manage study rooms easily.
+BoiGhor is a full-stack web application where students and library users can browse, book, and manage study rooms easily.
 Users can list their own study rooms, manage bookings, and prevent double-booking through smart time conflict detection.

 ##  Features